JohnCarlosReed/Documentation/development_ideas.md

 Educational Game Development
 ----------------
 - check reddit
+- git clone to jc
+- add 3 text boxes representing the gut/liver/muscles
+- add textboxes on right
+- add textboxes on top
 - get css working for the 6 arrows
 - check the free books on github for html5 and JS